ASI-PJATK/MyLovelyProject/README.md

 ## Overview

 This is your new Kedro project, which was generated using `kedro 0.18.14`.
+- custom package can be installed via `pip install lovely-pancake`

 Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.

 ## Rules and guidelines